Particl-Community/academy/guides/guide_mp_general_enable_staking.rst

 .. rst-class:: bignums

 .. 	#.
 Set up your `Ledger Nano device <https://support.ledger.com/hc/en-us/articles/360007687153-Particl-PART->`_ and store funds into it.
 	#.
-Set up a :ref:`Cold staking` :term:`node` and copy its public key or copy the public key of a staking pool :ref:`Staking Pools` into your clipboard.
+Set up a :ref:`Cold staking` :term:`node <Node>` and copy its public key or copy the public key of a staking pool :ref:`Staking Pools` into your clipboard.
 	#.
 Download and install the latest **Particl-Qt** client `here <https://particl.io/downloads>`_.
 	#.
 Open and unlock Particl-Qt, plug your Ledger Nano device into your computer and make sure it is ready to transact.
 	#.
 Open the Staking setup window by going in :guilabel:`Window` > :guilabel:`Staking Setup`.
 	#.
-Enter your staking :term:`node`'s public key in the :guilabel:`Cold staking change address` field and enable staking by clicking on the :guilabel:`Apply` button.
+Enter your staking :term:`node <Node>`'s public key in the :guilabel:`Cold staking change address` field and enable staking by clicking on the :guilabel:`Apply` button.

 .. **To fully activate hardware staking, you need to "zap" your coins.**